Structural Engineer: When is it Needed?

 The impact of forces and elements like water, wind, fire, and or earthquakes can threaten the structure’s integrity.
 This in turn can cause severe damage if left unresolved.
 Walls that are cracking or moving, sagging ceilings or rooflines, uneven floors, and cracks around windows are all signs of structural damage.

-If you notice any damages from inspectors, do not hesitate to consult a structural engineer for sound advice.
+If you notice any damages from inspectors, do not hesitate to consult a structural Design for sound advice.
 They can assess and evaluate the extent of the damage and figure out how to solve or find a workaround that may mitigate the damages brought by the problems.